 One of the most interesting and lesser visited sites in the area is Sa Sedda e Sos Carros – literally meaning “where the carts pass.”

-This prehistoric village in the Lanaitto Valley, in the Supramonte mountains about 45 minutes drive from Dorgali on the way to Oliena, is a nicely kept nuragic complex that dates back to a time when the nuragic people already knew the use of metals.
+You will find this prehistoric village in the Lanaitto Valley, in the Supramonte mountains about 45 minutes drive from Dorgali on the way to Oliena.
+It is is a nicely kept nuragic complex that dates from a time when the nuragic people already knew the use of metals.

 Visit the local artisans’ boutiques